AHaryanto/2017-DataFest/Recommendation Engine/README.md

-New diet trends emerge daily and as consumers, it is hard to remember if you are vegan or paleo this week.
-It’s even harder to grocery shop for that diet - what are the brands and food items you can trust?
-A grocery list recommendation engine will:
+#### Diet-Specific Grocery Item Recommendation

-1. Save consumers hours at the grocery store
+Building a recommendation engine that will identify the similarity between different products based on the key features of the food items to potentially expose shoppers to new products that meet their dietary needs, and inform grocery chains of customer shopping behavior and patterns

-2. Expose shoppers to new products that meet their dietary needs
+Key Methods:
-3. Allow consumers to monitor their food intake for health purposes
+1. SVD to figure out consumer preferences
-4. Inform grocery chains of customer shopping behavior and patterns
+2. KNN to group products based on nutrition and size

-Building a content based recommendation engine that will identify the similarity between different products based on the key features of the food items.
-T
+Credit to Alison Bertin, Megan Godfrey, Pamela Pan, and Dan Tallarico.